richdrummer33/whisper-assistant/README.md

 This is forked from https://github.com/dynamiccreator/whisper-typer-tool.

-Note: Check the gpt model in the code where it senfs the api request.
+Note: Check the gpt model in the code where it sends the api request.
 E.g. gpt-4.
 At the time of writing, not everyone has access to gpt4 (tradeoff: gpt4 is slower).

 # Setup Instructions